-Many fields of medicine are moving towards more personalized patient care, in other words attempting to find the most suitable targeted therapies and targeted medicinal products for each individual patient.
+Many fields of medicine are moving towards more personalized patient care, in other words attempting to find the most suitable therapies and medicinal products for each individual patient.
 The development of such therapies requires close links between sample materials, research and patient care.

-The work of the FHRB includes:
+The work of the FHRB Biobank includes:

-- safeguarding sample donors’ privacy and right to information
+- Safeguarding sample donors’ privacy and right to information.

 A national biobank for Finland

 Biobank activities in Finland are regulated by the Biobank Act (688/2012), which entered into force on 1 September 2013.
 This Act provides a framework for the utilization of human biological samples in medical research while securing the rights of the sample donors.
 The Biobank Act also enables the utilization of samples in future studies that have not yet been planned at the time of sample collection.
 In Finland, operations governed by the Biobank Act are directed and supervised by the Finnish Medicines Agency Fimea, which is also responsible for maintaining the National Biobank Register.